 Gastrointestinal bleeding: Internal bleeding in the digestive tract.

 More detailed information about the symptoms,

 causes, and treatments of Gastrointestinal bleeding is available below.

 The types of symptoms of gastrointestinal bleeding and its underlying cause can vary widely.
 The severity of symptoms can run the gamut from mild to extreme.
 The presentation of symptoms depends on the cause, the presence of complications and coexisting diseases, the age of the patient, and other factors.

-Gastrointestinal bleeding can be microscopic and not ...more symptoms »
+Gastrointestinal bleeding can be microscopic and not visible to the naked ...more symptoms »

 Gastrointestinal bleeding: Treatments